EficodeDemoOrg/copilot-cpp-exercise/copilot-exercises.md

     1. Open the Copilot Chat view.
     2. Type the following prompt:
         ```
         #codebase Suggest 3-5 ideas for new features or significant improvements for this C++ command-line log analyzer.
 For each idea, briefly explain the potential benefit.
+Consider areas like filtering, output formats, analysis, performance, and robustness.
         ```
-    3. Consider the suggestions (e.g., statistics, time filtering, regex filtering, different output formats).
+    3. Consider the suggestions.
+Compare them to the list in Section 5.

 ### Exercise 2.2: Exploring an Idea (`#codebase`)

-* **Purpose:** To flesh out the details of one specific feature idea.
+* **Purpose:** To flesh out the details of one specific feature idea (perhaps one from the list in Section 5).
 * **Aim:** Practice having a conversational follow-up using `#codebase` (or `@workspace`) context.
 * **Steps:**
-    1. Choose one idea (e.g., adding statistical analysis - count logs by level).
+    1. Choose one idea (e.g., adding statistical analysis - count logs by level and module).
     2. In the Copilot Chat view, ask:
         ```
-        #codebase Let's explore adding statistics (e.g., count entries per log level).
+        #codebase Let's explore adding statistics (e.g., count entries per log level, grouped by module).
 How could we modify the C++ application?
-Would we need a new class or modify existing ones like LogReporter?
+Would we need a new class (like StatisticsCalculator) or modify existing ones?
 How would the output look different?
-What data structures (e.g., std::map) might be useful?
+What C++ data structures (e.g., nested std::map) might be useful?
         ```
     3. Discuss the approach with Copilot.

 ### Exercise 2.3: Improving Error Handling (`#codebase`)

-* **Purpose:** To identify areas where error handling could be improved in the C++ code.
+* **Purpose:** To identify areas where error handling could be improved in the C++ code, especially regarding malformed input.
 * **Aim:** Practice using `#codebase` (or `@workspace`) to analyze potential weaknesses.
 * **Steps:**
     1. In the Copilot Chat view, type:
         ```
-        #codebase Review the error handling in this application, particularly file opening (std::ifstream), potential parsing errors for malformed lines, and command-line argument handling.
+        #codebase Review the error handling in this application, particularly file opening (std::ifstream), potential parsing errors for malformed lines (consider different formats), and command-line argument handling.
 Suggest ways to make it more robust using C++ techniques like checking stream states, using exceptions (e.g., std::runtime_error), or returning std::optional/error codes where appropriate.
-How could user feedback be improved?
+How could user feedback be improved when errors occur (e.g., reporting skipped lines)?
         ```
     2. Evaluate Copilot's suggestions for C++ error handling.